 Small details like 360-degree reflective decals, a carbon fiber seat post, and integrated, hub-powered dynamo front and rear lighting with USB charging capabilities put this bike in a class all its own.

 Expect to spend 5 times as much as you would for the Sirrus 4.0, but Porsche’s involvement with this bike’s design and handling could efficiently mediate momentary pain when handing over your plastic.

 - Simple and durable stainless-steel frame with a timeless design

 Well-reviewed and more affordable than the Priority 600, this ride flies off retailer shelves, so finding one could be your first big 2021 challenge.
 Are you looking for a niche bike?

 This 8-speed Urban Commuter bike is it.

 Featuring a frameset built for speed and strength – plus big 700c x 32mm WTB Slick Comp tires – understand that this isn’t the quasi-adventure bike other commuter models brag about.
 Crafted of lightweight 4130 Chromoly steel that is stronger than aluminum, road vibration is minimized, even if you travel rough roads to and from work.

 No worries about safe stops; Tektro M280 mechanical disc brakes rock, and the dual guard keeps the chain stable, even on bad roads.
-Swept-back upright handlebars come with all-weather grips, so whether you climb or weave through traffic, you’re in control.
+Swept-back upright handlebars come with all-weather grips, so you’re in control of whether you climb or weave through traffic.

-At just 31 pounds, if you’re fairly fit, you could easily carry it to safety if you don’t want to leave it out.
+At just 31 pounds, if you’re pretty fit, you could easily carry it to safety if you don’t want to leave it out.